olliw42/mavlink/README.md

+This is my fork of the MAVlink repository.

 ## MAVLink Light ##

+***Comment:** The MAVlink light branch had it's last push on 23.
+Feb.
+2021, which marks it's end, i.e., it will not be supported anymore.
+It has been superseeded by [fastMavlink](https://github.com/olliw42/fastMavlink), which is now my main driver.*

-This is my fork of the MAVlink repository.
-I use it for submitting PRs, but my main use is the mavlink-light branch (https://github.com/olliw42/mavlink/tree/light).
+My main use was the mavlink-light branch (https://github.com/olliw42/mavlink/tree/light).

 This branch provides a modified C code generator (call mavgenerate_light.py instead of mavgenerate.py) which generates code which is MUCH more efficient in terms of flash, ram, stack, and computation time than the original (details were described here: https://github.com/mavlink/mavlink/pull/1127, except no. 7).
 This better efficiency in all disciplines is of much benefit especially for embeeded, source constraint systems, such as Arduino and STM32 platforms.